 7pm – : Recreation/Personal time

 We’ll begin formalizing partnerships with colleges and universities upon returning from the Appalachian Trail.
 If you represent an institution that may be interested in providing this experience to your students, please contact us.
-It’s never too early to start a conversation.
+Now is a great time to start a conversation.